zkm22/djangoChart/readme.md

 #### Django with highCharts
 1. cd to npm directory and run build
-2. then cd to pipenv directory run install
+2. cd to pipenv directory run install
-3. then cd to django directory and run migrate
+3. cd to django directory and run migrate
-4. then run server
+4. run server